Addiction & Recovery Counseling

 Who We Are

-The Drug & Alcohol Studies Program is housed in the Health Education Department at the Ocean Campus of City College of San Francisco.
+The Addiction & Recovery Counseling Program is housed in the Health Education Department at the Ocean Campus of City College of San Francisco.
 An active Community Advisory Board of practitioners, program faculty and staff, graduates, and community members provides input on all aspects of the program.

 Our faculty members are committed to working with students of all backgrounds to ensure success.
-We provide a variety of resources, including Student Success classes, Peer Care Management, and assistance for students who are returning to school after interrupted academic histories.
+We provide a variety of resources, including Student Success classes and assistance for students who are returning to school after interrupted academic histories.

 Upon successful completion of the program students will be able to